 Glasgow Christmas Lights Switch On tradition in George Square will continue this year, with festivities kicking off on Sunday, November 19.
 It looks like it’s going to be a night to remember, with singers, actors and comedians taking to the stage.
 Doors will be open from 4:30pm and the event will last until 7pm, allowing eventgoers some time to enter the square.

 8. Tuck into some delicious ramen at Mikaku

 Mikaku is a Japanese haven located on Queen Street, with beautiful traditional décor creating a wee getaway feel within Scotland’s friendliest city.
-Not only is it a gorgeous spot that transports anyone who walks in to a cute Japanese neighbourhood, but the Japanese izakaya dining spot is also famous for its ramen and unique Japanese-inspired cocktails.
-Until November 1, guests can grab a £1 ramen for lunch as part of Japan Week, and even the full-price food is reasonable for those visiting for the rest of the month.
+Not only is it a gorgeous spot that transports anyone who walks into a cute Japanese neighbourhood, but the Japanese izakaya dining spot is also famous for its ramen and unique Japanese-inspired cocktails.
+In October, Mikaku saw massive queues as guests could grab a £1 ramen for lunch, and even the full-price food is reasonable for those visiting for the rest of the month.

 Those were the days… Heading to the arcades and spending every penny with your best friends and maybe even getting a high score in.
 Well, NQ64 Glasgow has all of that to offer, with neon signs, vibrant décor and all the of famous games – including Mortal Kombat, Pac Man, Street Fighter II, Tekken and newer classics such as Guitar Hero.
 If that wasn’t enough, the mega-cool spot will have its very own Sega Mega Drive, Super Nintendo, N64 and an original Playstation.
 On top of that, guests can sip on a brand new menu of cocktails that was introduced by an internal staff competition: basically, whoever invented the best gaming-themed cocktails, got to keep it on the menu.